 Once the selection process is complete and you are accepted, you are notified of your acceptance as soon as is possible.

 Selection of leaders usually starts in September.
-All steps in the selection process for leaders in our summer camps must be completed by the end of the leader training weekend in November.
+All steps in the selection process for leaders in our summer camps must be completed by the end of the leader training weekend.